Cauley Woodrow injury boost for Barnsley ahead of vital Swansea City game

 "It will definitely be a boost for us," commented coach Poya Asbaghi.
 "He is a leader.

-"He has a clam personality and even though he's not old he has a lot of experience so just his presence on the bus travelling means a lot for us."
+"He has a calm personality and even though he's not old he has a lot of experience so just his presence on the bus travelling means a lot for us."

 Woodrow's leadership will in part make up for the loss of Helik and Collins, who was injured in the defeat at Millwall.